devappd/emscripten-build/README.md

 * `emscripten compile [config_name]` -- Build the project.
 If the build fails, the project is cleaned then a rebuild is attempted.

-* `emscripten install [config_name]` -- Install the given EMSDK version into the given path.
-Path defaults to the user's NPM config.

 * `emscripten run <command> [arg...]` -- Runs a given command under the context of the EMSDK environment.

 ## JavaScript Usage